 Estrus and ovulation can be induced in anestrous ewes by:

-Factors affecting fertility after estrus induction include breed, season, lactation, nutritional status, and postpartum period, as well as the ewe's dry/suckling status, ram to ewe ratio, time of ram introduction, mating by natural or artificial insemination, and number of inseminations (one or two).
+Factors affecting fertility after estrus induction include breed, season, lactation, nutritional status, and postpartum period; as well as the dry/suckling status of the ewe, ram to ewe ratio, time of ram introduction, mating by natural versus artificial insemination, and number of inseminations (one or two).

 A similar effect can be obtained by manipulating the photoperiod under management programs in which the ewes and rams are in confinement housing.
-Usually starting in late autumn up to the winter solstice, ewes are exposed to artificial light, usually 16 hr/day for 8–12 wk.
-At the end of this period (eg, mid-winter), the length of light exposure is reduced to 8 hr/day.
-This may require darkening windows to reduce exogenous light sources and completing barn chores during only those 8 hr to avoid using lights during the dark period.
-After 6–8 wk, ewes will start to cycle.
+Usually starting in late fall up to the winter solstice, ewes are exposed to artificial light, usually 16 hours/day for 8–12 weeks.
+At the end of this period (eg, midwinter), the length of light exposure is reduced to 8 hours/day.
+This may require darkening windows to reduce exogenous light sources and completing barn chores during only those 8 hours to avoid using lights during the dark period.
+After 6–8 weeks, ewes will start to cycle.
 If the rams are housed under similar conditions, scrotal circumference and breeding capacity will increase.

-Ovulation and subsequent fertility is usually poor unless eCG is given at removal of the progestagen; usually 500 IU is administered.
-If ewes are cycling, then either the progestagen exposure needs to be sufficiently long to outlast any CLs present on the ovaries.
-This is usually 11–14 days.
+Ovulation and subsequent fertility is usually poor unless eCG is given at removal of the progestagen; usually, 500 IU is administered.
+If ewes are cycling, progestagen exposure needs to be sufficiently long (ie, 11–14 days) to outlast any CLs present on the ovaries.
 Use of eCG at progestagen removal time is optional (200–400 IU) and is generally not necessary during the ovulatory season if artificial insemination is not being used.
-Shorter exposures in cycling ewes can be used if prostaglandin (PG) F2α or its analogues is administered either at, or 12–24 hr before, pessary or CIDR removal.
+Shorter exposures in cycling ewes can be used if prostaglandin (PG) F2alpha or one of its analogues is administered either at, or 12–24 hours before, pessary or CIDR removal.